QuasiIdeas/BunchOfQuasiIdeas/Time capsule project.md

 # Statistics.
-Currently in apocalyptoLIB: 85 books
+Currently in LIB: 85 books

 # Feedback.
 Critical maximum scientific analysis of materials of the survival library.
 Arrange crowdfunding or at least feedback